Janet Sobel: Career

 Sobel was already a grandmother when she began painting in 1937.
 She produced both non-objective abstractions and figurative artwork.
 Upon recognizing Sobel's talent, her son Sol, an art student, helped her artistic development and shared her work with émigré surrealists Max Ernst and André Breton, as well as John Dewey and Sidney Janis.

 Sobel presented her first solo show at Puma Gallery in New York in 1944.
 Peggy Guggenheim included Sobel's work in the show The Women in her Art of This Century Gallery in 1945, alongside work by Louise Bourgeois and Kay Sage, among others.
 The following year, she invited her for a solo show at the same space; the brochure for the show was written by Sidney Janis.

 From 1943 through 1946, Janet Sobel became a powerful presence in the New York art world.
 She exhibited in the 27th Annual at the Brooklyn Museum in 1943 (she would also exhibit there in 1944 and 1945).

 In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).